Online ABSN Programs in TN: Review & Compare Top Schools

 In

-Accelerated BSN programs in Tennessee not only allow you to earn your degree rapidly and affordably, but also to enter the profession without a nursing background.
-If you hold a bachelor’s degree, you’ve satisfied the general education requirements as well as some, if not all, of the prerequisites you’ll need to earn your Bachelor of Science in Nursing.
+Accelerated BSN programs in Tennessee allow you to earn your degree quickly and affordably without a prior nursing background.
+If you hold a bachelor’s degree, you’ve satisfied the general education requirements and most of the likely prerequisites you’ll need to earn for your Bachelor of Science in Nursing.

-If you’re searching for accelerated BSN programs in Tennessee, the options below are worthy of consideration.
-These high-quality programs are all accredited, allowing you to gain a high-quality education, pass your National Council Licensure Examination (NCLEX), and begin your nursing career.
-Review the following choices, then use them as a model for your own search for accelerated BSN programs in Tennessee.
+If you are a highly motivated individual searching for accelerated BSN programs in Tennessee, the options below are reputable schools for consideration.
+These accredited programs allow you to gain a high-quality education, pass your National Council Licensure Examination (NCLEX), and begin your nursing career.
+Continue on to find out about some of these popular courses.

 Herzing University

-What makes this program unique is that students earn credit towards a Master of Science in Nursing (MSN) with several concentration options.
+What makes this program unique is that students earn credits towards a Master of Science in Nursing (MSN) with several concentration options.
+This dual credit opportunity potentially allows you to expedite your path to advanced nursing roles.

-While the program requires students to complete 120 credits, incoming students can transfer up to 90 credits from their former college or university.
-Some required courses include Nursing Fundamental Concepts, Nursing Pathophysiology, and Medical-Surgical Nursing.
+While the program requires students to complete 120 credits, incoming students can transfer up to 90 credits from their former college or university, reducing the overall cost and duration of the program.

 Marian University

-Marian University offers a rigorous, 16-month accelerated Bachelor of Science in Nursing (ABSN) program that consists of online coursework, in-person simulation labs, and clinical rotations at Ascension Saint Thomas — a partner of Marian.
+Marian University’s Bachelor of Science in Nursing (ABSN) Program includes online coursework, in-person simulation labs, and clinical rotations at Ascension Saint Thomas, a Marian partner.

 Located in Nashville, Ascension Saint Thomas has a state-of-the-art learning center equipped with hospital-grade equipment to teach students everything they need to know to become skilled nurses.
 This learning facility features study areas, simulation labs with clinical equipment, and onsite learning and testing rooms.